Creative Team

 Nat Riches + Natasha Atkinson; Co-writers

 Natasha Atkinson, a talented musician, writer and composer, was Music President of Downing College.
-She has performed original musical theatre compositions in university showcases and composed music to be played at a wedding at Girton College and a Downing College fundraising event.
+She has performed original musical theatre compositions in multiple university showcases.
+Natasha has also composed music for a wedding ceremony at Girton College and composed an evening-long original solo piano set for a London Alumni Downing College fundraising event.

-Nat and Natasha have been composing musical theatre songs as a team since studying music in high school together, where they both received full marks for their A-level compositions, arranged for and performed in instrumental ensembles, and wrote original music for a student showcase.
-At the University of Cambridge, they decided to combine their talents to create their biggest project yet: 1816.
+Nat and Natasha have been composing musical theatre songs as a team since studying music in high school together, where they both arranged for and performed in instrumental ensembles, and wrote original music for student showcases, before deciding to collaborate to create 1816.

 Gina Stock; Director